TerryV8/click-count/docs/terraform_public_subnet.md

-# Public subnet for the front
+# The public subnet for the front

 We are going to add some public subnet consisted of 3 front subnets of IP ranges:
 - 10.128.0.0/24